brtrndb/bashrc/README.md

 ### Scripts

-The `scripts` folder constains some useful (or not) scripts.
-They are accessible from the `PATH` variable.
+The `scripts/` folder constains some useful (or not) scripts.
+They are accessible from the `PATH` env variable.

+- `coffee.sh`: Because you need coffee.
+- `extract.sh`: Extract archived file with correct command depending on file extension.
+- `history-clean.sh`: Empty your command line history and delete your `.bash_history`.
+- `history-stats.sh`: Show you most used command from `.bash_history`.

 ### Shell environment